China demands Malaysia give more accurate information on plane

 "We demand that the Malaysian side continue to provide to China more thorough, accurate information," the ministry said, adding that it was sending a technical team to Malaysia to help with the probe.

-"We will also get in touch with relevant countries and international organisations to understand, study and determine (what happened)."
+"We will also get in touch with relevant countries and international organizations to understand, study and determine (what happened)."

 The ministry repeated a demand for Malaysia to step up its search, and asked it to involve more countries in the effort.